Smoothies on Deck

 You can look at your favorite juice joints or Instagram for specific recipes, or get creative and invent your own.
 Often times the smoothies we buy are crafted to taste good, not necessarily to be a balanced meal.
 Whether you’re adapting or starting from scratch, I recommend including the following components:

-Protein - Powdered form is the most popular and easy with ingredients to suit any and every diet.
+Protein — Powdered form is the most popular and easy with ingredients to suit any and every diet.
 Whatever you choose, whey, pea, etc., be sure to invest in good quality.
-There shouldn't be a lot of sugars or syrups or hard-to-pronounce chemicals.
+There shouldn’t be a lot of sugars or syrups or hard-to-pronounce chemicals.
 If you opt for a whey or collagen, be sure to buy grass-fed.
-Yogurt or non-dairy yogurt alternatives are also great and lend a creamy texture.
+Yogurt or non-dairy yogurt alternatives are great fresh options and lend a creamy texture.
 You’ll also get a bit of protein from nuts (or nut butters) and seeds.

-Vegetables - Spinach is a nice mild choice.
-I also love using fresh herbs, like mint or basil, or microgreens, which are especially nutrient dense.
-Red cabbage and cauliflower are also great and not overpowering.
+Vegetables — Spinach is a nice mild choice.
+I love using fresh herbs, like mint or basil, or microgreens, which are especially nutrient dense.
+Red cabbage and cauliflower offer both taste and nutrient variety without being overpowering.
 Cucumbers are nice, especially with mint and tropical fruits.
 Greens powders are also an option, and they have the advantage of being portable and including a lot of variety that you might not otherwise eat.
 Getting a variety of plants in your diet (and the vitamins, minerals and phytochemicals they contain) is a great way to improve or maintain optimal health.
 Here again, any time you are purchasing a processed food, check the ingredients label.
 Just like with protein powders, you want to avoid added sugars and chemicals.
-I also love sprinkling in a little chlorella, spirulina, or maca into my smoothies.
+Another simple way to increase nutrient density: sprinkle in a little chlorella, spirulina, or maca.

-Fruit - It's time to go beyond the banana.
-Yes, they're creamy and sweet, but consider branching out.
-Berries, mango, kiwi, whatever's in season is a great choice.
-Frozen fruit is a great choice.
-Not only does it make having ingredients on hand easier, frozen fruit is highly nutrient-dense.
-More of the vitamins are retained, because the fruit is usually harvested and frozen right away, rather than having to make it's way to a store and then your kitchen.
+Fruit — It’s time to go beyond the banana.
+Yes, they’re creamy and sweet, but consider branching out: berries, mango, kiwi- whatever’s in season.
+Frozen fruit is a great option here.
+Not only does it make having ingredients on hand easier, it’s usually highly nutrient-dense.
+More of the vitamins are retained, because the fruit is usually harvested and frozen right away, rather than having to make it’s way to a store and then your kitchen.
 You can also branch out and include starches like pumpkin, butternut squash and sweet potato.
-Who doesn't love a smoothie that's reminiscent of pie?
+Who doesn’t love a smoothie that’s reminiscent of pie?
 Do be aware here of portions here.
 Fruit can be a healthy part of your diet, but piling in too much fruit can make your smoothie more of a dessert than a meal.
-Unless you are trying to put on or maintain mass, try to stick to one serving of all fruits combined, or adjust your other meals accordingly.
+Unless you are trying to put on or maintain mass, try to stick to one serving of all fruits + starches combined, or adjust your other meals accordingly.

 Additional flavoring - Herbs and spices are healthy and tasty additions.
 I love adding cocoa powder, vanilla and cinnamon.
 But really, the spice cabinet is your oyster.
 Ginger - whether powdered or grated- adds some nice bite.
 You could throw in some ashwaganda, turmeric and just a pinch of black pepper (you won't even taste it) for a fruity riff on golden milk.
 If you're going the citrus route and feeling fancy, feel free to add in some zest.
 And a pinch of himalayan or celtic salt never bothered anybody.